Course Selection resources for the 2019-2020 academic year have been posted below.

-- Students are required to pass all courses.
+- Students are required to earn a passing grade for all courses.

 - Students must complete the ONE DAY Christian Service Program.
 The minimum number of hours required for Christian Service is twenty-four (24) hours.

-- Freshmen and sophomores are required to take one semester of PE and one semester of Health each year.
+- Freshmen and sophomores are required to take one semester of Physical Education and one semester of Health each year.